FAQs For Horse Coverages

 26. How can I request cancellation of my policy?

-Requests must be made in writing, either by email, fax or mail or by clicking the “Request A Policy Change” page.
-If the horse was sold more than 60 days prior to your cancellation request, a copy of the Bill of Sale is also required to make the cancellation effective on the date of sale.
+Requests must be made in writing, either by email, fax or mail or by clicking the "Request A Policy Change" button on our home page.
+A copy of the Bill of Sale is required to make the cancellation effective on the date of sale.

 top